-The Western Monarch Thanksgiving and New Year’s Counts are the product of annual monitoring efforts by volunteer community scientists to collect data on the status of monarch populations overwintering along the California and Northern Baja, Mexico coast (and a few sites from inland areas of California and Arizona).
-Thanks to the extraordinary efforts of these volunteers, we have 24 years of data demonstrating that monarchs have undergone a dramatic 99.9% decline in the western U.S. since the 1980s.
+The Western Monarch Thanksgiving and New Year’s Counts are the product of annual monitoring efforts by volunteer community scientists to collect data on the status of monarch populations overwintering along the California and Northern Baja, Mexico, coast (and a few sites from inland areas of California and Arizona).
+Thanks to the extraordinary efforts of these volunteers, we have 25 years of data demonstrating that western monarchs have undergone a more than 95% decline since the 1980s.

 The data collected by volunteers are compiled and entered into the Xerces Society’s Western Monarch Overwintering Sites Database which also includes many historic counts and survey efforts.
 Contact [email protected] if you are interested in obtaining a copy of the entire database.

 Results from the 2021 Western Monarch Thanksgiving Count are available!

-Results from the 2020-2021 Western Monarch New Year’s Count are now available!
+Results from the 2021-2022 Western Monarch New Year’s Count are available below.